HB64/musicip-1.8/README.md

 ## Troubleshooting

-**Permission errors on volumes** — Make sure `PUID`/`PGID` match the owner of the mounted directories on the host, and that you ran the `chown` command from step 2 after the first start.
+**Permission errors on volumes** — Make sure `PUID`/`PGID` match the owner of the mounted directories on the host, and that you ran the `chown` command above after the first start.

-**Container won't start / seccomp errors** — Make sure `seccomp.json` is present in the same directory as your `compose.yaml` and was downloaded as shown in step 1.

 **Port conflict** — Change the host port, e.g. `-p 10003:10002`.